High River (territorial electoral district)

-High River was a single member territorial electoral district in Northwest Territories Canada that elected members to the Legislative Assembly of the Northwest Territories from 1894 until 1905.
+High River was a single member territorial electoral district in the Northwest Territories, Canada, that elected members to the Legislative Assembly of the Northwest Territories from 1894 until 1905.

 Electoral history

 The electoral district was created under the revised North-West Representation Act that was passed through the Parliament of Canada in 1894.
-The electoral district was created out of the old Calgary electoral district to meet the requirement of 2,500 residents per electoral district as outlined in the Northwest Territories Act.
+The electoral district was created out of the old Calgary electoral district to meet the requirement of 2,500 residents per electoral district as outlined in the North-West Territories Act.

 After Alberta and Saskatchewan were created, the electoral district was abolished in 1905.
 A new High River district was created to elect members to the Legislative Assembly of Alberta.